aastha170902/quotegenerator.github.io/README.md

 # Randon Quote Generator

 This website generates random quotes when you click the "NEXT QUOTE" button.
-The color of the background continously changes like a rainbow🌈.
+The background is constantly in motion and continously changes color like a rainbow🌈.